PedroGaya/hellblazers/quickstart-sections/spreads/gm/03-tension-moves.md

 **Propose an interesting bargain to a PC.
 Take tension only if they accept.**

 _Bargain_ with a player by proposing a juicy bonus for their PC.
 Push **_dilemmas_** and **_drama_** towards their character details, or force their hand with consequences.
-In exchange, they may get bonus dice in a roll or advantages.
+In exchange, they may get bonus dice in a roll, advantages or just get what they want.

 Remember you only gain tension if they accept, so it's up to you to make the offer irresistible.
 Don't push hard — this mechanic is built to respect player agency.
 Don't punish for saying no.